wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland-2.md

 ## Public Transportation ##

-If you're touring, be sure to get a Roma Pass.
+Tourists, be sure to get a Roma Pass.
 It gives you access to museums and the Coliseum without having to go through the lines and it gives you free access to the public transportation.
-We only used the metro once so don't have much to say here.
-It seemed quite standard.
+We only used the metro once so I don't have much to say here.
+It's quite standard.
 The only thing worth noting is be careful of pickpockets.
 If a little kid asks you for the time and you clearly don't have a watch, immediately guard your valuables.
 His friends are probably surrounding you and stealing your belongings.

 ## Entertainment ##